Spin canted magnetism, decoupling of charge and spin ordering in NdNiO$_3$: Results and Discussion

-In figure \ref{fig: M vs H} and its inset we show the magnetization versus field for the Ni sublattice at 150~K and 60~K. The M-H curves show a small hysteresis at small fields and at higher fields behave as that of a typical antiferromagnet, with $M$ varying linearly with $H$, which leads to the conclusion that this system is a spin-canted antiferromagnet.\cite{chikazumi}
+In figure \ref{fig: M vs H} we have shown the field dependence of the magnetization of the Ni sublattice.
+The inset (a) of the figure shows the magnetization versus field for NdNiO$_3$, NdGaO$_3$ and the Ni sublattice at 150~K. The Ni sublattice magnetization is obtained by subtracting the contribution of Nd moments (obtained from NdGaO$_3$) from that of NdNiO$_3$.
+In the main panel of figure \ref{fig: M vs H} and its inset (b) we show the magnetization versus field for the Ni sublattice at 150~K and 60~K. The M-H curves show a small hysteresis at small fields, while at higher fields, the M-H curves behave as that of a typical antiferromagnet, with $M$ varying linearly with $H$, which leads to the conclusion that this system is a spin-canted antiferromagnet.\cite{chikazumi} The presence of spin canted magnetism (weak ferromagnetism) cannot be explained on the basis of the magnetic structures proposed in the literature (Refs.
+23, 24, 26).
+This is because the sum of the Ni magnetic moments in the proposed collinear as well as the non-collinear magnetic structure is zero (See figure 5 of Ref.
+28).
+Thus our experimental data clearly show that the magnetic structures proposed in the literature are not the true magnetic picture of NdNiO$_3$.
+Further investigations are required to confirm this new experimental finding.

-Referring to the inset of figure \ref{fig: M vs H}, we see that, the coercivity ($H_\textnormal{C}$) is temperature dependent and it increases on lowering the temperature below $T_\textnormal{N}$.
+Referring to the inset (b) of figure \ref{fig: M vs H}, we see that, the coercivity ($H_\textnormal{C}$) is temperature dependent below $T_\textnormal{N}$, and it increases on lowering the temperature.
 Since coercivity is related to magnetic anisotropy, this suggests that the magnetic anisotropy increases on decreasing the temperature.